ansible/molecule/docs/examples.md

 ## Docker With Non-Privileged User

-The default Molecule Docker driver executes Ansible playbooks as the root user.
+The Molecule Docker driver executes Ansible playbooks as the root user.
 If your workflow requires adding support for running as a non-privileged user, then adapt `molecule.yml` and `Dockerfile.j2` as follows.